The Ford

 here.

-infrastructure of the world was quite different from
+and introduced, the infrastructure of the world was

-another motive.)
-Agriculture was the occupation of many
+motive.)
+Agriculture was the occupation of many people.

-people.
-Power tools were scarce outside factories, as
+Power tools were scarce outside factories, as were any

-like pavement, was found usually only in larger towns
+pavement, was found usually only in larger towns and

 mechanization were embryonic in North America and